cwilling/pvc/README.md

 Of course any new module files for repository types that might be widely used are welcome to be contributed for inclusion as one of _PVC_'s built in modules.
 A pull request would be a good mechanism for this sort of contribution.
 For more details about supporting new repository types, see the [module tutorial](ModuleTutorial.md)

 _**Installation.**_
 _PVC_ is a Node.js based application so install that first.
+Some other nodejs modules such as the _commander_, _ftp_, _tar.gz_ and _request_ modules, as well as their dependencies, are also required.
+These modules are normally included automagically but can be explicitly installed locally by running the command `make nodeModules` from the PVC directory:

 _PVC_ can be run directly from either the directory which is created when the download tarball is unpacked or from the directory created when cloning the _pvc_ Github repository.
 However it is generally more convenient to do a system wide installation as follows: change to the unpacked tarball or clone directory and run `sudo make install` (or plain `make install` if already running as root).